ADMISSION QUESTION & ANSWERS

 The assessment system followed by EDUVISA Graduate School of Management incorporates several phases that aligns to the Modular Academic System and that applies to all graduate programmes at Diploma, Bachelor and Master Programme level:

-In order to prepare for the submission of Module Assignments during the Moderated Assignment Assessment Phase students are required to refresh their knowledge of the Course in Dissertation and Research Methodology (Cert.DRM) on an ongoing basis.
+To prepare for the submission of Module Assignments during the Moderated Assignment Assessment Phase students are required to refresh their knowledge of the Course in Dissertation and Research Methodology (Cert.DRM) on an ongoing basis.

 Students are advised to limit their assignments to between five thousand – eight thousand words per assignment but will not be penalised for exceeding the indicated word count limit if the content relates to the assignment topic.
 All assignments need to be uploaded via the Student Portal in the Dashboard Assignment area.
 Students are required to submit an anti-Plagiarism Declaration with each Assignment.
-After an assignment has been submitted it is elevated to the relevant lecturer after which it may be selected for moderation purposes at the faculty level.
+After an assignment has been submitted, it is elevated to the relevant lecturer after which it may be selected for moderation purposes at the faculty level.
 Once assignments have been internally moderated and the initial marking has been confirmed assignments are forwarded to ATHE (UK-Ofqual Agency) for external verification and minimum standard certification.
 Students are normally notified of the result within fifty working days.